CpaterCodes/BorisBikesProject/project-notes.md

 ###Challenge 7:

 No error on first defined variable because we now have a DockingStation class.
 An error on calling the release_bike method on the docking_station instance because we haven't yet defined the release_bike method.

+###Challenge 8:

+Added release_bike method and passed test (when testing classes, always invoke an Instance.new of said class rather than the class itself)